leonardofaria/leonardofaria.net/content/posts/2020/06/16/creating-your-own-eslint-config-package.md

 npm install -D eslint eslint-config-airbnb eslint-config-prettier eslint-plugin-import eslint-plugin-jsx eslint-plugin-prettier eslint-plugin-react eslint-plugin-react-hooks prettier
 ```

 The packages will change according to your needs.
 In this case, I work with React codebases and I use [Prettier](https://prettier.io/) to format my code.
-The [documentation](https://eslint.org/docs/developer-guide/shareable-configs#publishing-a-shareable-config) mentions that if your shareable config depends on a plugin, you should also specify it as a `peerDependency`.
+The <A href="https://eslint.org/docs/developer-guide/shareable-configs#publishing-a-shareable-config">documentation</A> mentions that if your shareable config depends on a plugin, you should also specify it as a `peerDependency`.

 Next, I will create a `.eslintrc.js` with my configuration - this is similar to what you already do in your apps: